UNdot33K/ScriptKiddie_AV/README.md

-"Build" and "Dist" folders are created, take out the cmp.exe, create a folder on your desktop named "FR_AV" and place it there, if for any reason you can't find the executable you have just created, use windows search for "cmp.exe".
+"Build" and "Dist" folders are created, take out the cmp.exe, create a folder on your desktop named "FR_AV" and place it there, inside "FR_AV" create two more folders and name them "Hashes" and "Results", if for any reason you can't find the executable you have just created, use windows search for "cmp.exe".
+After you copy your cmp.exe, python folders "Build" and "Dist" aren't needed and you can delete them.

 cmp.exe, HashMyFiles.exe (or HMF.exe you should rename it to be more compact and also